telerik/JustMockLite/README.md

 }
 ```

-### Supported Frameworks
+### Supported .NET Frameworks
-- .Net Framework 4.5+ and later.
+- .NET Framework 4.7.2 and later
-- .NET 5, .NET 6 preview 2
+- .NET LTS/STS versions via .NET Standard 2.1
-- .Net Core 2.0 and later.

 ### Documentation
-JustMock Lite and JustMock are coming with extensive <a href="http://docs.telerik.com/devtools/justmock/introduction.html" target="_blank">Documentation</a> and examples that will help you quickly get started with the framework.
+JustMock Lite and JustMock are coming with extensive [Documentation](http://docs.telerik.com/devtools/justmock/introduction.html) and examples that will help you quickly get started with the framework.

 ### Feedback
 JustMock Lite is constantly improved through customer interaction and feedback.
-If you want to suggest a new feature, bug report or vote for a popular one, please visit our <a href="https://feedback.telerik.com/Project/105" target="_blank">Feedback Portal</a>.
+If you want to suggest a new feature, bug report or vote for a popular one, please visit our [Feedback Portal](https://feedback.telerik.com/Project/105).

 ### Happy mocking!